cseanburns/electronic_resource_mgmt/src/06-interoperability.md

-It specifically initiates a [GET HTTP Request][gethttp], which is designed to request data from a resource/server, in this case *InfoKat Discovery*, using the metadata embedded in the URLs as seen above.
+It specifically initiates a [GET HTTP Request][gethttp], which is designed to request data from a resource/server, in this case *InfoKat Discovery*, using the metadata embedded in the URLs.

-This is the work of an OpenURL link resolver, among other technologies, which are designed to provide access to a *target* despite their *source* by initiating queries in an OPAC or discovery platform using the metadata embedded in a URL.
+This is primarily the work of an OpenURL link resolver, which is designed to provide access to a *target* (main content) despite the *source* (where item was found) by initiating queries in an OPAC or discovery platform using the metadata embedded in a URL.

-This is a technical solution to the paywall problem that is designed to help users of electronic resources access a source in a library's collection based on a citation/record discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
+OpenURL is a technical solution to the paywall problem.
+It is designed to help users of electronic resources access a source in a library's collection based on a citation/record that the user discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
-It is meant to work for all items in a library's collection, including print items, since print items have records in the catalog or discovery service.
+It is meant to work for all items in a library's collection, including print items, since print items have records in the catalog or discovery service, and those records have their own URLs.

 ## Use Cases

 ### *Google Scholar* Example

-Let's imagine a search in *Google Scholar*, and that as a result of this search, we identify a paywalled article that we wish to retrieve from the library.
-If we have made *Google Scholar* aware that we are affiliated with a specific library, by that affiliation *Google Scholar* becomes aware of a library's collections
-(through a knowledge base).
-Then *Google Scholar* will use a library's link resolver service to retrieve a target from a library's collections using the following process:

-1. The metadata about the article will be extracted from *Google Scholar* (aka, the *source*).
+Let's consider a search scenario in *Google Scholar*.
+To start,
+users can affiliate themselves with a specific library through Google Scholar's settings.
+Once that affiliation has been set up,
+Google Scholar leverages a *knowledge base*
+(a structured database containing details about a library's collections) to facilitate access to paywalled content.

+It works like this:

+* **Metadata extraction**: Google Scholar extracts the article's (or other content) metadata, which includes details such as the title, author, DOI, and publication year, from its database.
-1. More metadata will be added about the institution (administrative metadata, like an institutional ID number).
+* **Administrative metadata**: Additional metadata about the institution, such as an institutional ID number, is added to this information.
-1. The metadata is converted into a URL query that queries the library's collections in the discovery service, and
+* **URL query formation**: This collective metadata is converted into a URL query designed to search the library's collections through its discovery service.
-1. The user is then presented with *target* options (or taken directly to the work) for retrieving the article.
-    - the options may include full text access from various and possibly multiple vendors or publishers, information about the physical location (e.g., on the shelves) if it exists there, or options to request the work through interlibrary loan.
-Ideally, it will lead the user directly to the full text.
+* **User presentation**: Users are presented with various **target options** for retrieving the article, or in some cases, they are taken directly to the full text (e.g., if only one target option exists in their library's collections).

+The term **target options** refers to the different ways to obtain the article or acquire access to other content.
+These options may include:

+* Full text access from various and possibly multiple vendors or publishers.
+  This is why a record in a discovery service may have multiple links to content.
+* Information about the article's physical location if available on a library's shelves.
+* Options to request the work through interlibrary loan.

 > To link *Google Scholar* to an affiliation:
 >